elastic/rally/docs/adding_tracks.rst

             return "percolate"

     def register(registry):
-        registry.register_runner("percolate", PercolateRunner())
+        registry.register_runner("percolate", PercolateRunner(), async_runner=True)

 The actual runner is implemented in the method ``__call__`` and the same return value conventions apply as for functions.
 For debugging purposes you should also implement ``__repr__`` and provide a human-readable name for your runner.
 Finally, you need to register your runner in the ``register`` function.

-Runners also support Python's `context manager <https://docs.python.org/3/library/stdtypes.html#typecontextmanager>`_ interface.
+Runners also support Python's `asynchronous context manager <https://docs.python.org/3/reference/datamodel.html#async-context-managers>`_ interface.
 Rally uses a new context for each request.
-Implementing the context manager interface can be handy for cleanup of resources after executing an operation.
+Implementing the asynchronous context manager interface can be handy for cleanup of resources after executing an operation.
 Rally uses it, for example, to clear open scrolls.

 If you have specified multiple Elasticsearch clusters using :ref:`target-hosts <command_line_reference_advanced_topics>` you can make Rally pass a dictionary of client connections instead of one for the ``default`` cluster in the ``es`` parameter.